Brandon Creighton: Tenure

 On January 11, 2019, Creighton filed Senate Bill 345 with the 86th Legislature and entitled it the Jones Forest Preservation Act ("Jones Forest Act").
 The Jones Forest Act protects the 1,722 acre William Goodrich Jones State Forest from development.
 In 2018, Texas A&M University suggested that the university would develop a Texas A&M campus on the land, which sits next to The Woodlands, Texas.
 Neighborhood associations in the area complained that the development would add to traffic congestion and eliminate a forest that has been part of Texas heritage since 1923.

 In January 2023, during the 88th Texas Legislative Session, Creighton was appointed to serve as Chairman of the Education Committee of the Senate and as Chair of the Higher Education Subcommittee.
 He was also appointed as a member of various committees, which included Business & Commerce, Finance, Jurisprudence, and the special committee on Redistricting.

+Texas Tech University System chancellorship

 In September 2025, Texas Tech University System Board of Regents chair Cody Campbell stated that Creighton was the sole finalist to become chancellor of the university system.

+In August 2026, The New York Times reported that Creighton's tenure had featured widespread censorship of topics viewed as left-wing from college curriculum, and that some material chosen for censorship involved the use of AI.
+It reported that he had ordered "closures of programs centered on sexual orientation or gender identity, required the recognition of only two sexes and outlawed student dissertations on gender identity" and mandated all professors submit their courses for review.
+The Times reported that courses on the Holocaust were changed to a graduate course owing to gay and bisexual men being targeted by the Nazis, and that professors reported they had self-censored content such as teaching certain aspects of Viking mythology owing to gender-changing gods like Loki and Odin.

 Views

 Abortion

-In 2017, he sponsored, in the State Senate, House Bill 214, which limited insurance coverage for abortion procedures in Texas.
+In 2017, he sponsored House Bill 214 in the State Senate, which limited insurance coverage for abortion procedures in Texas.
 This law bans private and public health insurance plans from offering coverage for abortion except through the purchase of an optional rider, which insurance companies, HMOs, and employers are not required to provide and which must be purchased prior to pregnancy.

+Civil liberties

+In 2025, Creighton authored SB 2972 in response to Gaza war protests at universities around the state.
+The law regulates campus speech and protests by prohibiting encampments, sound amplification during class hours, and expressive activities between 10:00 p.m. and 8:00 a.m. or at anytime during the final two weeks of a semester, alongside granting governing boards authority to designate public forums.
+Following lawsuits filed by free speech organizations on behalf of student groups, United States District Judge David Alan Ezra issued a preliminary injunction blocking the law's enforcement in October 2025, finding its restrictions likely violated the First Amendment.